Smooth Fano polytopes arising from finite directed graphs

 (b) The left-hand side (resp. right-hand side) of the graph in Figure \ref{example_pseudosym} yields a smooth Fano polytope which corresponds to $\widetilde{V}^4$ (resp. $\PP^1 \times V^2 \times \widetilde{V}^2$).

 }\end{Example}

-\begin{Example} {\em In \cite{BS}, the definition of a so-called {\em symmetric} smooth toric Fano variety is given, which is important from the viewpoint whether smooth toric Fano variety admits a K\"ahler--Einstein metric, and some examples of symmetric smooth toric Fano varieties are provided in \cite[Example 4.2 -- 4.4]{BS}.
-Note that smooth toric Fano varieties corresponding to centrally symmetric smooth Fano polytopes and direct products of copies of complex projective spaces are symmetric.
+\begin{Example} {\em In \cite{BS}, the definition of a so-called {\em symmetric} smooth toric Fano variety is given, which is important from the viewpoint whether a smooth toric Fano variety admits a K\"ahler--Einstein metric, and some examples of symmetric smooth toric Fano varieties are provided in \cite[Example 4.2 -- 4.4]{BS}.
+(See also \cite{NP}, which gives examples of non-symmetric smooth toric Fano varieties admitting K\"ahler--Einstein metric.)
+Note that smooth toric Fano varieties corresponding to centrally symmetric smooth Fano polytopes and direct products of copies of projective spaces are symmetric.

 Let $m$ be a positive integer and $G_1$ a directed graph with its arrow set